Please note that this version of the regional climatology will be updated to include new data and improve the information section.

 |3||446 km||214 km||154 km|

-Data formats: Data are presented in a comma separated value (csv) format which gives latitudes and longitudes of the center of a grid box and the value at each depth in that grid box.
-Data are also presented in an ArcGIS compatible format and in netCDF format.
+- Comma Separated Values (CSV) format which gives latitudes and longitudes of the center of a grid box and the value at each depth in that grid box;

 Boyer, T., S. Levitus, H. Garcia, R. A. Locarnini, C. Stephens, J. Antonov, 2005: Objective analyses of annual, seasonal, and monthly temperature and salinity for the world ocean on a 0.25 degree grid.
 Int.
 J. Clim., 25, 931-945.